amplab/training/ampcamp/tachyon.md

 ### Configurations

 All system's configuration is under `tachyon/conf` folder.
 You configure the system by specifying your own environment variables in `tachyon/conf/tachyon-env.sh`.
-Copy the template and then modify `TACHYON_WORKER_MEMORY_SIZE` to 1GB.
+For this exercise, we have provided a preconfigured Tachyon installation.

 <div class="solution" markdown="1">
 ~~~